NVIDIA/DIGITS/docs/GettingStarted.md

 ## Installation

-Follow [these instructions](UbuntuInstall.md) to install via deb packages.
+Follow [these instructions](UbuntuInstall.md) to install deb packages for the latest major release on Ubuntu 14.04.

 Follow [these instructions](BuildDigits.md) to build from source.